Creative-Coding-The-Hard-Way/AshStarter/examples/e00/README.md

-# Example 0 - GLFW Window
+# Example 0 - Application Lifecycle

-This example shows how to create a GLFW window which can handle events and maintain state.
+This example shows how to create a GLFW window which can handle events and and maintain state.

 ## Commands

 From the project root: `cargo run --example e0`

 ## Screenshot

 ![./Screenshot.jpg](./Screenshot.jpg)